LaurentClaessens/minimal-loopback/README.md

 We will not learn

-- the good practices to make the javascript side scalable/maintanable
+- the good practices to make the javascript side scalable/maintainable,
+- create the css, the app.js and other redirections like that,
 - install the softwares from your operating system point of view.
 We assume in particular mongo and npm to be available.

 What you have here after cloning is the result of having followed this tutorial.